- PrintArticle Summary

 - Excessive sweating.

-The direct health risks of kratom withdrawal are fairly limited in terms of their severity; however, the psychological and physical discomfort may lead to relapse, so getting support from professionals during this period can help to pave the way for a successful recovery.
+The direct health risks of kratom withdrawal are fairly limited in terms of their severity; however, the psychological and physical discomfort may lead to relapse.
+Getting support from medical professionals during this period can help to pave the way for a successful recovery from opiate addiction and avoid a potential kratom addiction.

 Kratom for Heroin Withdrawal?